 weed Snacks, Nori, and Spirulina Wraps

-- Nut & Seed Butters: Nuttzo, Almond Butter, Cashew Butter and Sunflower Seed Butter, and nut and seed butter blends, like Nuttzo
+- Nut & Seed Butters: Almond Butter, Cashew Butter, Sunflower Seed Butter, and nut and seed butter blends, like Nuttzo

-- Vinegar & Condiments: Apple Cider Vinegar, Mustard, Coconut Aminos (replace soy sauce), Liquid Aminos (also good to replace soy sauce)
+- Vinegar & Condiments: Apple Cider Vinegar, Mustard, Coconut Aminos (use in place of soy sauce), Liquid Aminos (also works well in place of soy sauce)

 - Spices & Baking: Spices , Coconut palm sugar (use in recipes instead of white sugar), maple syrup, 100% pure stevia, Coconut flour, Almond Flour, and Ground Flaxseed Meal

 #6: Shop At A Farmers Market Or CSA

 When you join a CSA (Community Supported Agriculture), essentially you are buying a “share” in that local farm.
 In return, you receive a box of seasonal produce per week throughout the growing season.
 Each CSA has its own terms and cost associated, but this is a good choice if you really want to commit to eating seasonally (and cooking with whatever you get) while saving money.